 “The ball is in your court” is used to indicate that it is someone else’s turn or responsibility to take action or make a decision in a given situation.
 It suggests that the initiative or control has shifted to the other person, and it is now up to them to proceed or respond.

-This all comes from the sport of tennis.
+This all comes from the sport of tennis and is one of the most used sports expressions in the English language.
 In tennis, when one player hits the ball over the net to the opponent’s side, it becomes the opponent’s turn to hit the ball back.
 The phrase “the ball is in your court” draws from this tennis metaphor, to express that it is now the other person’s opportunity or obligation to make a move or take action.

 Once in a blue moon